 - JAD: Joint Application Development

 Software Development Methodologies: a Comparison of Pros & Cons

 What drives the choice of a software development methodology?
 This choice is always relative to the requirements of a project.
 In addition to this, project type and size, the skills of team members, financial resources and preferences are also valuable considerations.

-Let’s take a look at our top list of methodologies and see why software development companies opt for these approaches.
+Let’s take a look at our top list of methodologies and see why software development companies opt for these software development models.